zoliseress/DINO-DETR-Train/README.md

 # DETR (DEtection TRansformer) project description

 ## Overview
-This project implements a **DETR (DEtection TRansformer)** model using a **DINOv2** backbone for object detection tasks on the COCO 2017 dataset.
-It leverages PyTorch Lightning for structured training and evaluation.
+This project implements a **DETR (DEtection TRansformer)** model using a **ResNet50** or a **DINOv2** backbone for object detection tasks on the COCO 2017 dataset.
+It leverages PyTorch Lightning for structured training process.
+Since the release of DETR more advanced models have been published with better overall performance, but this project aims directly the understanding of the core idea behind all.<br>
+Note: The code is not optimized and the training converges slowly, which makes hard to use with limited resources.

 ## Project Structure
 ```
 dino-detr-pl
 ├── doc
+│   └──
-│   └── detr_vs_vit.md       # Differences between DETR and ViT architectures
+│   ├── detr_vs_vit.md       # Differences between DETR and ViT architectures
+    └── End-to-End Object Detection with Transformers.pdf  # DETR paper
 ├── src
 │   ├── callbacks.py         # Custom callbacks for monitoring training
 │   ├── coco.py              # Data loading and preprocessing for the COCO dataset
 │   ├── datamodule.py        # Data handling
 │   ├── detr.py              # Implementation of the DETR model architecture
-│   ├── detr_utilis.py       # Utility functions (not required for training or inference)
+│   ├── detr_utils.py        # Utility functions (not required for training or inference)
 |   ├── inference.py         # Running inference and visualize the predictions
-│   ├── lightning_module.py  # PyTorch Lightning module for training and validation
+│   ├── lightning_module.py  # PyTorch Lightning wrapper module for the model class
-│   ├── matcher.py           # The Hungarian algorithm.
+│   ├── matcher.py           # The Hungarian algorithm
-│   ├── plot.py              # Visualization functions for model predictions (for inference)
+│   ├── plot.py              # Visualization functions of model predictions (for inference)
 │   └── train.py             # Training loop and logic
 ├── configs
 │   └── default.yaml         # Configuration settings for the project